Signal Processing to Reduce Dark Noise Impact in Precision Timing: Data Sets Used for this Paper

 \section{Data Sets Used for this Paper}

-For most of the discussion below we refer to a set of laboratory measurements reported earlier\cite{IPRD} employing an early version of the HPK 3x3 mm$^2$ SiPMs with a high bandwidth transimpedence amplifier.
+For most of the discussion below we refer to a set of laboratory measurements reported earlier \cite{IPRD} employing a 3x3 mm$^2$ SiPM\footnote[2]{Hamamatsu HPK S12572 - 015 SiPM} with a high bandwidth transimpedance amplifier.
 Waveforms were recorded using a 1 GHz analog bandwidth, 20 GSa/s digital oscilloscope.
 The SiPM was illuminated from a PicoQuant Laser head with 470 nm peak emission and a pulse width of 350 picoseconds (rms).
 Lastly, the induced Dark Count Rate, was generated by concurrently exposing the SiPM to a DC light source.
-Further details can be found in Ref.\cite{IPRD}.
+Further details can be found in \cite{IPRD}.

-A similar SiPM model with identical readout electronics and digital scope was used in 2020 at the Fermilab test beam facility in a beam of 200 GeV protons.
-The detector prototype consisted of a 3x3x57 mm long bar of Ce doped LYSO with one SiPM on either end.
-The beam traversed the bar at a shallow angle (53$^0$ relative to the normal) corresponding to a typical angle of incidence in the planned HL-LHC upgrade of the CMS Barrel Timing Detector.
-The average time of SiPMs was compared to a reference MicroChannel plate PMT\cite{Lukas}.
+A similar SiPM model with identical readout electronics and digital scope was used in 2020 at the Fermilab test beam facility in a beam of 120 GeV protons.
+The detector prototype consisted of a 3x3x57 mm$^3$ bar of Ce doped LYSO with one SiPM on either end.
+The beam traversed the bar at a shallow angle (53$^{\circ}$ relative to the normal) corresponding to a typical angle of incidence in the planned HL-LHC upgrade of the CMS Barrel Timing Layer.
+The average time of SiPMs was compared to a reference MicroChannel plate PMT \cite{Lukas}.
 Measurements of the time resolution were performed with both unirradiated SiPMs (Dark Count $\sim 0$) and radiation damaged SiPMs (Dark Count $\sim 13$ GHz) .

+Throughout this paper time measurements are based on a sample of 1-5 k events/waveforms.
+The "signal arrival time" refers to a measurement of the time the signal crosses threshold at a constant fraction (CF) of the peak amplitude relative to a reference "t$_0$" given by the laser trigger or, when placed in a particle beam, an MCP-PMT.

+Finally, the "time resolution" measurement is the rms ($\sigma$ ) obtained from fitting those data to a Gaussian (which is always a good description of the data).